a3huang/dsp/05b-python_advanced.md

 ## Advanced Python

-###Regular Expressions, Dictionary, Writing to CSV Fil
+###Regular Expressions, Dictionary, Writing to CSV File

 This question has multiple parts, and will take **20+ hours** to complete, depending on your python proficiency level.
 Knowing these skills will be extremely beneficial during the first few weeks of the bootcamp.